-Family is often a focal point for anyone considering an opportunity abroad, whether it is trying to earn money to provide for your family back home or whether you’re taking your family along.
+Family is often a focal point for anyone considering an opportunity abroad, whether it is trying to earn money to provide for their family back home or whether they're taking their family along.

 Whether a spouse is able to also work is another consideration.
 In some destinations, such as Saudi Arabia, the work prospects for a trailing spouse will likely be very limited.
 The lifestyle and restrictions for a family, especially women, may also be difficult for a family to adjust to.

 Schooling will be another issue for those considering a move overseas with their family.
 Is there a decent public schooling system, or will your children need to attend an international school?
 Is homeschooling permissible in the country?
 Will the kids be able to attend a school close to home, or will they need to go to boarding school?

 Will I be able to adjust to the culture and lifestyle, both of the business and the country?

 There will always be an adjustment period when moving overseas, especially if relocating to a place with a radically different way of life to what you’re used to.
 For some destinations, this is not a major issue, as expats live in close-knit, largely insular expat communities, away from the reality of life in their host country.
 This is often the case in Middle Eastern destinations.

 But the culture within a company is also important, as you’d want to fit in and feel comfortable with the way things are done.
 This is often not an issue if working for a multinational company with a local presence as the work culture will be familiar and likely more Western in nature, but this can be a challenge if working for a local organisation which may have hierarchical structures and protocols that are radically different to what you’re used to, such as a local business operating in the Middle East that functions according to the tenants of Islam.